mdparvezmahmudjoy/Digital-Logic-Operations-with-PLC-Ladder-Logic/README.md

-Bit Logic Operations in Siemens TIA Portal (LAD)
+# Digital Logic Operations with PLC Ladder Logic

 A demonstration of fundamental bit logic operations using Ladder Diagram (LAD) in Siemens TIA Portal for S7 PLCs.